NoelRook/PaisehPay/README.md

-# 🚀 PaisehPay - Expense Splitting Made Easy
+# 🚀 Split!!
+Mate - Expense Splitting Made Easy

-**PaisehPay** is an Android app that simplifies splitting expenses among friends and groups, with real-time updates and automatic debt calculations.
+**Split!!
+Mate** is an Android app that simplifies splitting expenses among friends and groups, with real-time updates and automatic debt calculations.
 Built with **Java, Firebase Realtime Database, and Firebase Authentication**.

 ---